 2. Preserve capital in bad times.

 Therefore, when I reviewed my monthly passive income for the last 4 years and the huge emergency fund built up, I am ready to retire and leave my job.
-However, I am still appreciative about the regular income that is coming from my current job.
+However, I am still appreciative of the regular income that is coming from my current job.
 As I am planning to cross the finish line toward retirement, every income boost will build a stronger buffet.”

 5) Happily (click here)